secure-software-engineering/boomerang/README.md

 # Visualization

 Boomerang can be dynamically visualized.
-During and after the a query, the exploded super-graph that is generated can be visualized as a dynamic webpage.
+During and after a query has been resolved, the exploded super-graph that is generated can be visualized as a dynamic webpage.
 The exploded super-graph can be drawn per method that is visited during a query.
 To understand the result of the query, the exploded super-graph can then be stepped through interactively per method.
+The webpage for the visualization can be found [here](visualization/index.html) and can be viewed locally in a browser once this git-project has been checked out.

 ![alt text](images/example-visualization.png "Boomerang Visualization")